vercel/modelfusion/docs/guide/tools/available-tools/object-generator.md

   parameters: zodSchema(
     z.object({
-      groupDescription: z
+      enemyDescription: z
         .string()
         .describe(
-          "Description of the enemy, e.g. 'group of bandits', 'pack of wolves', 'a tall bear', 'a powerful lich', ..."
+          "Examples: 'group of bandits', 'pack of wolves', 'a tall bear', 'a powerful lich', ..."
         ),
       numberOfOpponents: z.number(),
       location: z.string().describe("The location of the encounter."),